warlock601/MLFlow/README.md

   )

 ```
 infer_signature() is used to infer model signature form the training data(input), model predictions(output) and parameters(for inference).
 The signature represents model input and output as data frames with named columns.
-This method will raise an exception if the user data contains incomptible types.
+This method will raise an exception if the user data contains incomptible types. </br>
+Inferring a model signature means automatically detecting and defining the exact data types and shapes (schemas) your model expects as input and produces as output.
+It essentially creates a strict "contract" between the model and any services, APIs, or databases that query it.
 In "mlruns" folder we can see all the artifacts, metrics like accuracy, parameters like max_iter...

 Difference between Inference & Training? </br>